Genez-io/genezio-documentation/docs/features/rate-limiter.md

 ## Prerequisites

 To use the rate limiter, you need to have a Redis database.
-You integrate your project with an Upstash Redis database from the Genezio dashboard or use your own Redis database.
+You can integrate your project with an Upstash Redis database from the Genezio dashboard or use your own Redis database.
 For more information on how to integrate your Genezio project with an Upstash Redis database, see the [Upstash Redis integration guide](https://genezio.com/docs/tutorials/connect-to-redis-powered-by-upstash/).

 ## How to use the rate limiter